charliejuc/pdf2images-multiple/README.md

 //You can do it by chunks
 var chunks = 4

-//Convert 4 pages at the same time pdf2images.pdf.convert_chunks((err, image_path) => {
+//Converting 4 pages at the same time until do it with all pages. pdf2images.pdf.convert_chunks((err, image_path) => {
 	//Do something when convert every single page.
 }, (err, images_paths) => {